-Every young person can get advice and support about what they might want to do when they leave school.
-If you have an EHC plan you should get the chance to talk about your hopes and plans for the future from year 9.
+Every young person can get advice and support about what they might want to do at the end of year 11.
+If you have an EHC plan you will get the chance to plan for your future from year 9.
+This page looks at your options for staying in education.

 It can really help if you get good information when you’re making important decisions.
 Having the chance to ask questions and being listened to can also make a big difference.